 Tottenham will be hoping they can kick start a run up the table as they host last-placed Norwich.
 The Lilywhites have summer signing Tanguy Ndombele back in contention but it may take a few shrewd bits of winter business to turn the tide in N17.
 Could Gareth Bale really return from Madrid with his pocket full of medals?

 Then there’s a fierce old scrap down in the relegation places this matchweek.
 Villa face-off against the resurgent Watford with just one point separating the two clubs - one in 18th and the other in 17th.

 At the same time, free-falling Bournemouth have a chance to drag fellow south-coasters Brighton down into the mire.
 There’s five points between the clubs and a whole four crucial places.

 West Ham will need something special too if they’re to get anything from either Leicester or Liverpool - a tricky time for the Hammers down there.

-It's already promising to be another unmissable season.
+The games are coming thick and fast now that we're past the half-way point and it's continuing to be another unmissable season in the Premier League.
 And whether you want to watch online, on TV, on your smartphone or tablet, or to listen on the radio, whether you're after live football or just the goals and highlights – we've got you covered.